 Building on this heritage, Duke University Medical Center has grown and expanded over the years and now ranks as one of the world's outstanding health care centers.
 In education, its innovative medical curriculum features a generous measure of elective courses in the belief that all health professionals must be prepared for a lifetime of self-education.
 The scientific grounding for that education is provided through participation in a wide variety of ongoing research programs.
-Duke University Hospital, now located in facilities opened in 1980 and since expanded several times, draws patients from across the Carolinas, the University Medical Center has grown into a premier biomedical research institution and is consistently one of the largest recipients of funding from the National Institutes of Health.
+Duke University Hospital, now located in facilities opened in 1980 and since expanded several times, draws patients from across the Carolinas, the United States, and the world for diagnosis and treatment.
+In both basic and clinical research, Duke University Medical Center has grown into a premier biomedical research institution and is consistently one of the largest recipients of funding from the National Institutes of Health.

 In recent years, Duke University Medical Center has evolved into an even broader health care institution, one poised to meet the challenges of health care delivery in the twenty-first century.
-No longer solely a traditional academic medical center where patients are referred almost exclusively for specialty care, Duke has expanded to include an integrated system of health care providers and facilities across the region.
-The Duke University Health System is composed of Duke University Hospital; Durham Regional Hospital; Duke Health Raleigh Hospital; Duke Health Community Care; and Duke University Affiliated Physicians; and encompasses many other strategic relationships and programs.
+No longer solely a traditional academic medical center where patients are referred almost exclusively for specialty care, Duke Medicine has expanded to include an integrated system of health care providers and facilities across the region.
+The Duke University Health System is composed of Duke University Hospital; Durham Regional Hospital; Duke Raleigh Hospital; Duke HomeCare & Hospice; and Duke University Affiliated Physicians; and encompasses many other strategic relationships and programs.

-Representing the continuing fulfillment of the dream of James Buchanan Duke, Duke University Medical Center still seeks to carry out its teaching, research, and patient care programs in a manner that meets the needs of society.
+Representing the continuing fulfillment of the dream of James Buchanan Duke, Duke Medicine still seeks to carry out its teaching, research, and patient care programs in a manner that meets the needs of society.
 In keeping with its heritage, it seeks to provide socially relevant medical education, research, and patient care and is expressly committed to the search for solutions to regional, national, and global health care problems.